2007:

 1926:

-Actor Leslie Nielsen is born in Regina, Saskatchewan,
+Actor Leslie Nielsen is born in Regina, Saskatchewan, Canada.

-(Nielsen is best remembered for his comedic roles as Frank Drebin in The Naked Gun, Dr. Rumack in Airplane! and President Harris in the Scary Movie series.)
+is perhaps best remembered for his comedic roles of Frank Drebin in The Naked Gun, Dr. Rumack in Airplane!

 2005: